The Best Time To Take A Magnesium Supplement For Better Sleep*

-Magnesium is a powerful mineral that supports bone health, nerve function, and digestion.
-Early research has also found that it can help bring people closer to those ever-illusive 7-9 hours of sleep a night, making it a valuable supplement to take at nighttime.*
+Magnesium is a powerful mineral that supports bone health, nerve function, and digestion.* Early research has also found that it can help bring people closer to those ever-elusive 7-9 hours of sleep a night, making it a valuable supplement to take at nighttime.*

-Magnesium glycinate, a combination of magnesium and the amino acid glycine, in particular, has been shown to improve sleep in clinical studies.* The supplement is unique in the way it supports a healthy circadian rhythm and keeps our body's internal clocks ticking smoothly.* In one small trial, magnesium helped patients manage their insomnia symptoms and fall asleep faster and stay asleep longer across the board.* Preliminary research has also found that the mineral might be helpful in easing the stress that keeps a lot of us up at night.*
+In one small (but double-blind and placebo-controlled) trial, magnesium helped older people fall asleep faster and stay asleep longer compared to a placebo.* Preliminary research has also found that the mineral might be helpful in easing the everyday stress that keeps many of us up at night.*

-The two time windows for taking magnesium+ for sleep.
+The two time windows for taking sleep support+ for sleep.

-If falling asleep is your issue, Rountree recommends taking magnesium+ about one hour before bed.
+If falling asleep is your issue, Rountree recommends taking sleep support+ approximately one hour before bed.
 Due to individual differences, we believe one to two hours is a good before-bedtime window.
-This should give the mineral and its supporting players enough time to latch onto the brain's gamma-aminobutyric acid (GABA) receptors, which cue the rest of the body to start to relax.
+This should give the mineral and its supporting players enough time to latch onto the brain's gamma-aminobutyric acid (GABA) receptors, which cue the rest of the body to start to relax.*

 If staying asleep is a problem for you, you'll want to take magnesium later in the evening.
 "For those who fall asleep OK but awaken during the night, I recommend taking the magnesium immediately before getting into bed," Rountree says.
 This will help it promote a steadier state of relaxation after you've already fallen asleep and cut down on tossing and turning.*

-While taking a magnesium supplement can't undo bad habits like drinking too much coffee or looking at screens right before bed, research shows that it can be helpful for two broad categories of sleep issues: Difficulty falling asleep at the desired time and difficulty maintaining sleep.
-Those who fall into the first category are better off taking the supplement an hour or so before bed.
-Those who fall into the second should take it right before bedtime.
-As always, you'll want to talk to your doctor before introducing any new supplements into your routine.
+While magnesium supplements can't undo bad habits like drinking too much coffee or looking at screens late at night, research shows that when taken within an hour or so of bed, they may help people fall asleep at the desired time and stay asleep through the evening.* As always, you'll want to talk to your doctor before introducing any new supplements into your routine.